 2. Camera-equipped

-For added security, choose a mobile access control system with a camera.
-Having a camera built into the access control hardware enables building staff and tenants to visually verify who’s entering the building.
-With this feature, you can be confident that only authorized individuals access the property.
+For added security, choose a mobile access control system with a camera or integrates with security camera systems.
+Having a camera alongside the access control hardware enables building staff and tenants to visually verify who’s entering the building.
+With this feature, you can be confident that only authorized individuals can access the property.

 3. Highly rated mobile app

-Top features of an access control smartphone app:
+Top features of a mobile access control app: